This page is available in 3 languages

 The selection procedure for administrators starts with admission tests or CV sift (depending on the profile) followed by an assessment centre.

-For generalist profiles the admission tests consist of verbal, numerical and abstract reasoning tests (see the interactive tests above) and a situational judgment test (see situational judgment test above).
+For generalist profiles the admission tests consist of verbal, numerical and abstract reasoning tests and a situational judgment test (see the interactive tests above).

 Assessments are carried out at our assessment centre in English, French and German.